Covering the edges of a graph with perfect matchings: Tight cut decomposition

-\begin{definition} A \textbf{tight cut} is an odd cut $C$($\subseteq E$) such that every perfect matching intersects $C$ in exactly one edge.
-A cut is \textbf{trivial} if one of its shores is a single vertex.
-Otherwise, it is \textbf{non-trivial}. \end{definition}
+\begin{definition} A \emph{tight cut} is an odd cut $C$($\subseteq E$) such that every perfect matching intersects $C$ in exactly one edge.
+A cut is \emph{trivial} if one of its shores is a single vertex.
+Otherwise, a cut is \emph{non-trivial}. \end{definition}

-One can notice that all trivial cuts are tight since every perfect matching covers any vertex once.
-Let us prove the following statement: \begin{lemma} In a matching-covered graph $G$ with $Ax=\mathbbm{1}$ feasible, all tight cuts have the same size.
-In particular, $G$ is regular. \end{lemma}